yunseo-kim/yunseo-kim.github.io/_posts/en/2021-04-04-Summary-of-Kaggle-Intro-to-Machine-Learning-Course.md

 ```

 ### Model Design
 The **scikit-learn** library is commonly used in the modeling stage.
-The process of designing and using a model generally consists of the following steps:
+The process of designing and using a model generally involves the following steps:
 - **Define**: Determine the type of model and its parameters.
 - **Fit**: Find patterns in the given data.
 This is the core of modeling.
 - **Predict**: Make predictions using the trained model.